UMAprotocol/UMIPs/UMIPs/umip_add_priceidentifier_BITA.md

 This token grants access to the "indexes_eod" and "index_value" endpoints.

-For the current price of one or more indices:
+For the current price of one or more indices, use the access token returned above:

 ```
 curl --location --request POST 'https://api.bitadata.com/v1/index_value/' \
 --header 'Content-Type: application/json' \
---header 'Authorization: Bearer {{token}}' \
+--header 'Authorization: Bearer eyJ0eXAiOiQiLCJhbGciOiJIUzI1NiJ9.eyJzd...' \
 --data-raw '{"indexes": ["CGLCAR","CNLCAR"]}'
 ```